PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 owner/wrapper equality, and unchanged ordered production boundaries.
 Resume by inventorying and characterizing the next raw source-order owner, `_optimize_transpose_mean_maxpool_concat_conv_chains` (310 lines), before any semantic or ownership change.
+That characterization now freezes positive, fixed-point, rejection, metadata, quantization, pruning, and ordered-boundary behavior and isolates nine strict xfails.
+Resume by enforcing local immutable axes ownership and building a complete rank-four branch/Concat metadata plan before the first edge, constant, option, or tensor mutation.
+Turn every xfail green before extracting the owner.
 No broad conversion sweep is implied by this checkpoint.